-We are pleased to submit this Governmental Accounting Standards Board (GASB) Statement 67 Actuarial Valuation as of December 31, 2017.
+We are pleased to submit this Governmental Accounting Standards Board (GASB) Statement 67 Actuarial Valuation as of December 31, 2018.
 It contains various information that will need to be disclosed in order to comply with GASB Statement 67.

 This report was prepared in accordance with generally accepted actuarial principles and practices at the request of the Board to assist in administering the System.
-The census and financial information on which our calculations were based was prepared by OCERS.
+The census and financial information on which our calculations were based was prepared by Orange County Employees Retirement System (OCERS).
 That assistance is gratefully acknowledged.

 The measurements shown in this actuarial valuation may not be applicable for other purposes.
-Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; and changes in plan provisions or applicable law.
+Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period); and changes in plan provisions or applicable law.